Kaliguth/kali-shell-project/README.md

 `grep` function is implemented in the functions file.</br>

-This function gets a string, goes over all of the former command's return value (e.g: ls function returning folder contents line by line) and prints the lines including given string.
+This function gets a string, goes over all of the former command's return value (e.g: ls function returning folder contents line by line) and prints the lines including given string.</br>

+**This function was implemented for testing purposes only and is not used in the main function**

 </br>